 ...

 Underneath that we have references to .prp files.
 Those are all props.
 Extra decorations or small pieces added to the model based on other smaller 3d models from the game.
-There is an already huge library of props we can just put inside our model environments.
-Underneath for example a wooden box.
-You can follow the link of the path to find all the props available.
-Every DLC has his extra set of available props.
+There is already a huge library of props we can just put inside our model environments.

 ...